 Kefka - Final Boss

 One of the coolest final battles in the series while still clinging to some inkling of sanity.
 The four statues that compose the battle contain Lucifer/fallen angel references throughout; each statue has two to four individual targets with their own strengths and weaknesses.
 Kefka himself has grown angel wings and an ultra-cool music theme.
 His "Fallen One" spell reduces all HP to 1!
-See also FF6 Characters.
+See also

 Expand Images